High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Fisher forecasts

-We also consider a bias parameter assumed constant within each redshift bin, thus adding one free parameter for each redshift shell, over which we marginalise in the Fisher analysis.
+We also considered a bias parameter assumed constant within each redshift bin, thus adding one free parameter for each redshift shell, over which we marginalised the Fisher analysis.
 The fiducial values of the galaxy bias depend on the survey considered and are given in Eqs.~\ref{eq:bias_desi} and \ref{eq:bias_euclid}.
-We take the value at $z_i$, the center of the Gaussian shell for each bin.
+We took the value at $z_i$, which is the centre of the Gaussian shell for each bin.